Our Risk Philosophy

 Through conscious, hands-on adventuring, students develop resiliency, courage and creative problem-solving for the challenges, no matter how small or big, ahead of them in their life.
 With experience in healthy risk-taking in their back pocket, youth are ready to reach their potential.

-A governing body that facilitates and promotes an in-depth accreditation process, informs and educates its membership of camping professionals, and advocates the benefits of accredited camps to parents and the BC public.
+The BCCA is a governing body that facilitates and promotes an in-depth accreditation process, informs and educates its membership of camping professionals, and advocates the benefits of camps to parents and the BC public.

 The Association for Challenge Course Technology (ACCT) is the world’s leading and largest American National Standards Institute (ANSI) Accredited Standards Developer focused specifically and solely on the challenge course industry.